Yagiz94/Distribution-Problem/README.md

 For each student generate some random xi ∈ [300,500] only once.
 Generate it for N = 75 students.
 For problem instances with smaller number of students, use this same data as follows: Use the ﬁrst 5 values for N = 5, ﬁrst 10 for N = 10 and so on.
 Now, for each N = 5,10,...,75 number of students, generate bN ln(N))c diﬀerent random travel time matrices (each such matrix will provide a problem instance for you to use in your experiments) with random travel times in the range [100,300] between any pair of of those N students and between each student and the professor, e.g., for N = 5 generate 8 travel time matrices (8 instances).

-Solve IP problem that you modelled.
+Solve the IP problem that you modelled.

 Solve DP problem according to your model.